ThomasAlxDmy/Exodus/README.md

-Exodus - a migration framework for MongoDb
+Exodus - A migration framework for MongoDb
 =============

-# A migration Framework for a schemaless database?
+## A migration Framework for a schemaless database?

   After working with Mongo for long time now I can tell you working with a schemaless database does not mean you will never need any migrations.
 Within the same collection Mongo allows to have documents with a complete different structure, however in some case is you might want to keep data consistency; Especially when your code is live in production and used by millions of users.